urfave/negroni/README.md

 ))
 ~~~

-If you are using [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux) here is an example using a subrouter.
+If you are using [Gorilla Mux](http://github.com/gorilla/mux) here is an example using a subrouter.

 ~~~go
 router := mux.NewRouter()